-- Introduction to Culinary Medicine •
+- Introduction to Culinary Medicine

 - Weight Management and Portion Control

 - Fats, Texture, Increasing Fiber, Lunch

 - Food Allergy and Intolerance

 - Protein, Amino Acids, Vegetarian Diets, and Eating Disorders

 - Renal Physiology, Hypertension, Sodium and Potassium Homeostasis, Sodium Reduction and Flavor Building

 - Carbohydrates, Fiber, Diabetes, Snacking, and Desserts

 - The Pediatric Diet

 - Anti-Inflammatory Diet

-- Learn basics of kitchen safety and knife skills. - Comprehend the basics of the Mediterranean diet, with focus on the diet fundamentals, utilizing data to show proven health benefits. - Identify evidence-based research on the implications of consuming the Mediterranean diet. - Review literature on weight loss among various fad diets in order to bring focus to the guality and the concept of moderation, rather than the quantity, of foods. - Review the basic concepts of the Dietary Approach to Stop Hypertension (DASH) Diet, focusing on the differences in the DASH versus Mediterranean diet. - Understand the importance of physicians playing a role to nurture healthy lifestyles and alleviate diet-related illness. - Explore the social and philosophical impacts on eating habits such as cost, availability, and education, and understand the importance of relating to the audience/patient in these terms. - Review the impact of high sodium diets and its prevalence in the American diet. - Understand how to build flavor using natural tastes within foods and without added salt. - Discuss scripting to talk to patients about diet and nutrition in outpatient visits. - Become familiar with Lifestyle Medicine (LM) competencies and attempt 1-2 LM changes during the course. - Practice mindful eating techniques as a powerful tool for improving the experience of eating
+- Learn basics of kitchen safety and knife skills. - Comprehend the basics of the Mediterranean diet, with focus on the diet fundamentals, utilizing data to show proven health benefits. - Identify evidence-based research on the implications of consuming the Mediterranean diet. - Review literature on weight loss among various fad diets in order to bring focus to the quality and the concept of moderation, rather than the quantity, of foods. - Review the basic concepts of the Dietary Approach to Stop Hypertension (DASH) Diet, focusing on the differences in the DASH versus Mediterranean diet. - Understand the importance of physicians playing a role to nurture healthy lifestyles and alleviate diet-related illness. - Explore the social and philosophical impacts on eating habits such as cost, availability, and education, and understand the importance of relating to the audience/patient in these terms. - Review the impact of high sodium diets and its prevalence in the American diet. - Understand how to build flavor using natural tastes within foods and without added salt. - Discuss scripting to talk to patients about diet and nutrition in outpatient visits. - Become familiar with Lifestyle Medicine (LM) competencies and attempt 1-2 LM changes during the course.